sziselman/Shermbot-Navigation/README.md

 - nuturtle_description - A package that will be used to display a model of the turtlebot3 robot in rviz.
 - rigid2d - a library used for performing 2D rigid body transformations.
 - trect - a library used for moving turtlesim in the shape of a rectangle.
+- nuturtle_robot - A package that contains nodes to be run on the turtlebot from a computer